Plant DetailShow Menu

 This tree is not recommended for landscapes because of its thorns and seed pods.
 The tree can spread quickly and become a weed problem in some pasture areas.
 Mowing or cutting increases sprouts.
 Look for thornless varieties like Gleditsia trianthos var. inermis or thornless and podless cultivars like 'Sunburst.'

 Honey locust is an excellent choice to plant in a native garden or as a street or security tree.
 The pulp inside the seed pod is edible which makes the tree an attractant for bees, moths, butterflies, and small mammals.
+It is the host plant for the larvae of the Silver-spotted skipper (Epargyreus clarus) moth.
 This tree is highly salt, wind and drought tolerant once established and resistant to damage by deer and pollution.

 Insects, Diseases, and Other Plant Problems: Borers, webworms, and locust leafminers may be problems.
 Honey locusts are susceptible to leaf spot, canker, witches’ broom, powdery mildew, and rust.